reverieinc/rev-voice-input-android/README.md

 	**Type II:**

      ```sh
-    //Preparing the constructor with valid API key and APP-ID
+    //Preparing the constructor with a valid API key and APP-ID
           val voiceInput = RevVoiceInput(API_KEY, APP_ID,Logging.TRUE)
     ```
 	> For more details about the types check: [API Reference](#api-reference)